 History of toy theatre

-Theatre going was a popular pastime in the 19th century, especially amongst the working class who flooded the major English cities as a result of the Industrial Revolution.
+Theatre going was a popular pastime in the 19th century, especially among the working class who flooded the major English cities as a result of the Industrial Revolution.

 A queer, old-fashioned shop

 By the 1870s the popularity of the toy theatre was dwindling and there were only a handful of publishers left.
 One of the last remaining publishers was Benjamin Pollock.
 He took over the printing and toy theatre business of John Redington in 1877.

 Pollock generally republished older plays using existing plates.
 A play like Cinderella, which could be purchased from Benjamin Pollock in the 1880s, used plates first published in 1844.

 The business Pollock took over was by no means a success but it gained fame thanks to an article written in 1884 by Robert Louis Stevenson, the well-known and popular author, who had grown up with toy theatres and remembered them fondly.

 The article titled ‘Penny plain, tuppence coloured’ included the line ‘if you love art, folly, or the bright eyes of children speed to Pollock’s!’